Take a look at the coolest Army Tank birthday cake picture gallery. You’ll also find loads of homemade cake ideas and DIY birthday cake inspiration.

 The cannon is also a tootsie roll.
-I used 3 straws cut lengthwise and wrapped around each other (for extra strength), cut a slit down the center of the tootsie roll, and put the straws inside.
-I used a knife to "dig" a hole in the front of the loaf cake (my cake was still frozen) I then placed the tootsie roll in the hole.
+Next I used 3 straws cut lengthwise and wrapped around each other (for extra strength), cut a slit down the center of the tootsie roll, and put the straws inside.
+I used a knife to “dig” a hole in the front of the loaf cake (my cake was still frozen).
+Then, I placed the tootsie roll in the hole.
 I did have to shove some of the cake I cut off during sculpting into the hole to help hold up the cannon, but I hid it with frosting!

-I used black frosting in a tube for the writing and cranberries for headlights (I planned on M&M’s but forgot them at the store) I also used a chocolate sandwich cookie for the hatch on top, and one of my son’s toy guns for added details.
+I used black frosting in a tube for the writing and cranberries for headlights (I planned on M&M’s but forgot them at the store).
+Also, I used a chocolate sandwich cookie for the hatch on top, and one of my son’s toy guns for added details.

 Thanks to your site and the wonderful ideas of each birthday cake picture from others, I was able to make this cake for my army loving son who just turned nine.
 I couldn’t have found anything as wonderful to help me out with this.
 My son was tickled and that made it all the better.
 Thanks again.

 I made the cake twice in the same week.
 He celebrated one with his cousins and one with his friends.